NilVentosa/portadesAPI/README.md

 This started as a way to learn how to do a basic API with GO.
 It is used by [El joc de les portades](https://eljocdelesportades.xyz).

+### How to run
+To run the API execute the following commands:

+    go build cmd/portadesAPI.go
+    ./portadesAPI portades.db

 ### Endpoints

 + [x] `GET /random`returns a random Portada